typesense/typesense-js/README.md

 Read the documentation here: [https://typesense.org/api/](https://typesense.org/api/)

-Here are some examples that show you how the client works: [doc/examples](doc/examples)
+Here are some examples with inline comments that walk you through how to use the client: [doc/examples](doc/examples)

 Tests are also a good place to know how the library works internally: [test](test)

 **Note: When using this library in a browser, please be sure to use an API Key that only allows search operations instead of the `master` API key.**

-See [doc/examples/server/keys.js](doc/examples/server/keys.js) for an example on how to generate a search only API key.
+See [doc/examples/server/keys.js](doc/examples/server/keys.js) for an example of how to generate a search only API key.

 ## Compatibility